How to Legally Convert an AR Pistol Into an SBR

 Q: What is a short-barreled rifle?

 A: A short-barreled rifle, or SBR, is currently defined as a rifle with a barrel shorter than 16" and that has a buttstock installed.
-After the ATF squeezes its arbitrary rule-making through, most pistol braces will be treated as buttstocks.
+After the ATF squeezes its arbitrary and legally questionable rule-making through, most pistol braces will be treated as buttstocks.

 Q: How do I legally convert my AR-15 pistol into an SBR?